 - Section 1.
 Annual Meetings.
 An annual meeting of the stockholders shall be held each year for the purpose of electing directors and conducting such other proper business as may come before the meeting.
 The date and time of the annual meeting shall be determined by the Board. - Section 2.
 Special Meetings.
 Special meetings of stockholders may be called for any purpose and may be held at such date and time as shall be stated in the notice of meeting.
-Such meetings may be called at any time by the Board of Directors or the chief executive officer.
+Such meetings may be called at any time by only the Board of Directors or the chief executive officer.
 No business may be transacted at any special meeting otherwise than as specified in the notice to stockholders of such meeting. - Section 3.
 Place of Meetings.
 The Board of Directors may designate any place, either within or without the State of Delaware, as the place of meeting for any annual meeting or for any special meeting called by the Board of Directors.
 If no designation is made, the place of meeting shall be the principal executive office of the corporation.
-The Board of Directors may, in its sole discretion, determine that a meeting of stockholders shall not be held at any place, but may instead be held solely by means of remote communication in accordance with Section 211(a)(2) of the General Corporation Law of the State of Delaware.
+The Board of Directors may, in its sole discretion, determine that a meeting of stockholders shall not be held at any place, but may instead be held solely by means of remote communication in accordance with Section 211(a)(2) of the General Corporation Law of the State of Delaware (as the same exists or may hereafter be amended from time to time, the "DGCL").
 The Board of Directors may postpone, reschedule or cancel any annual or special meeting of stockholders previously scheduled pursuant to this Article II.